The Difference Between Grief and Depression: How Sad is Sad?

 By Marty Tousley, RN, Certified Bereavement Counselor

 When grieving people feel sad we often say that they are depressed, but the sadness from grief is not the same as the sadness of depression because normal grief is not an illness.
-Grief is the emotional, psychological, physical and spiritual pain we feel when a person close to us or beloved pet dies.
+It is the emotional, psychological, physical and spiritual pain we feel when a person close to us or beloved pet dies.
 It is a normal human reaction caused by our love and attachment to the one who died.
 Sadness is an expected part of grief and it is a natural response following the loss.

 Depression is a treatable illness and one of several common mood disorders marked by loss of interest or pleasure in living, decreased self-esteem, shame, feelings of hopelessness and despair.
 Many people suffering from depression cannot imagine ever feeling better.
 Frequently they cannot imagine a future.
 The mood disturbance in depression is pervasive and unremitting and any positive mood fluctuation is usually minor without treatment intervention.